microsoft/pdb-rs/docs/pdb/pdb.md

 is optimized for storage efficiency.
 It provides the same stream abstraction as the MSF container format but uses a different on-disk representation.

-## PDB Information Stream
+## PDB Information Stream - Fixed Stream 1

-The [PDB Information Stream](pdbi_stream.md) contains important information about the entire PDB, such as the identity (binding) key, the named streams table, and the PDB version.
+The [PDB Information Stream](pdbi_stream.md) contains important information about the entire PDB, such as the binding key (GUID and age), the named streams table, and the PDB version.
 Most programs that read PDBs will read the PDB Information Stream as one of the first steps.